 Besides the mandolin the Embergher atelier manufactured all other instruments of the Mandolin family like the terzino, mandola, mandoloncello, liuto cantabile and the mandolbasso.
 Also of great importance was Luigi Embergher’s creation of a quartet that consisted completely of plectrum played instruments.
 The first quartet named ‘Quartetto a Plettro Sistema Embergher’ consisted of, as is learned from catalogues, advertisements and editorial writings in mandolin magazines of the time, two mandolins, a mandoliola and a luito cantabile.
 The liuto cantabile is a 5 course instrument tuned C – G – d – a – e’ and in fact a mandoloncello with an extra highest course tuned to the same pitch as the mandola’s first course.
 Indeed two instruments in one.

 Later, like with the terzino mandolin, the liuto cantabile was more or less taken out of production and replaced by the mandoloncello.
 The Embergher quartet now became known, because of the similarities with the string quartet, as the ‘Quartetto Classico a Plettro’.
 One of the finest quartets ever must have been the one lead by G. Burdisso of Rome.
-His quartet performed on 5-bis concert models and from what is known about their concerts, these must have been just fantastic.
+His quartet performed on 5-bis concert models and from what is known about their concerts, this combination of high quality Roman concert instruments must just have been fantastic.
 The ‘Quartetto Classico a Plettro’ was heard for the first time in Rome in 1897 and displayed at the exhibition of Turin in 1898.
 Besides Burdisso’s classical quartet there was another well-known plectrum quartet which was founded in Brussels by Silvio Ranieri.

 Embergher was a gifted master of his art and much concerned with tradition and style.
 He must have known and studied the old instruments of the Mandolin family and the work of his direct predecessors, since many aspects of early Roman instrument making can be found in his instruments too.

 Through the ages the mandolin and its history have been very much associated with Rome.
 Important developments nearly always originated in this city.
-Of interest is that the oldest surviving and dated instrument for example is a small gut-strung mandolino made in 1681 by Matteo Nisle, a musical instrument maker who lived and worked in Rome.
+The oldest surviving and dated instrument for example is a small gut-strung mandolino made in 1681 by Matteo Nisle, a musical instrument maker who lived and worked in Rome.
 It was originally designed to carry three pairs of strings and one high ‘chanterelle’.
 It is now preserved at the Musikhistorisk Museum and Carl Claudius Sammling in Copenhagen.

 Later Roman examples made in the first half of the 18th century are the beautiful gut-strung mandolinos by the Roman luthiers Giovanni Smorsone (act.
 1702-1738) and Benedetto Gualzatta (± 1668 – after 1742).
 The instruments by these makers build around 1725 show, through the addition of one extra low string pair, that new developments first took place here.
 These innovations quickly lead – some ten years later – to the final design of the mandolino: an instrument strung with six pairs of gut-strings which were tuned in unisons like: g-b-e’-a’-d”-g”.
 This gut strung mandolin type was mostly played finger style or, towards the end of the 18th century, stroked with a wooden plectrum made of cherry wood-waste.

 When these early features of the Roman mandolin are compared with the modernised early versions made by for instance the one of the finest Roman Makers Cav.
 De Santis, one can speak of a tradition and a fine Roman style of mandolin making.
 Not much is known about Giovanni De Santis, except for that he learned the musical instrument making craft in the ateliers of Paulo Alessandroni and that he was send abroad to complete a traineeship at the famous Erard pianoforte atelier in Paris.
-Before making mandolins, mandolas mandolones, lutes and guitars De Santis made and restored pianofortos, harps and violins.
-Two Roman atelier locations are known; one at the ‘Via del Quiriale 52’ and a second one, as found in a mandolin made in 1894 , at the ‘Via della Cordonata 28A presso il Quirinale’.
-De Santis was trained and succeeded by his son Alberto (1876) who, together with his nephew Auguste, operated under the name ‘Figli De Santis’.
+Before making the instruments of the mandolin- and guitar family De Santis made and restored pianofortos, harps and violins.
+Two Roman atelier locations are known; one at the ‘Via del Quiriale 52’ and a second one, as found on a label in a mandolin made in 1894 , at the ‘Via della Cordonata 28A presso il Quirinale’.
+De Santis was succeeded by his son Alberto (1876) who, together with his nephew Auguste, operated under the name ‘Figli De Santis’.
 They were later joined by Alberto’s son Renato (b.
 1901).

 Besides being a well-known Roman mandolinist Giovanni Battista Maldura was a mandolin- and guitar maker who worked in close collaboration with Giovanni De Santis.
 Their improvements include the Roman headstock with metal tuning devices placed at the side of the head, the reinforcement of the ribs of the sound box with a thin layer of wooden strips; the ‘V’ shape of the neck, the introducing of a curved bridge and the adoption of a raised, curved and extended ebony fingerboard with 25- up to 29 frets.
 The curved shape is not the only novelty that can be seen in the fingerboard design.
 While fret placement on all observed De Santis mandolins is consistent, it is different from fingerboards applied by most other contemporary makers.
 These differences are especially notable from the 10th through 25th (or 29th ) frets.
 Interestingly, fret placement on the fingerboards of Embergher mandolins is identical to those that I know by Giovanni De Santis.
 Also of importance is that Embergher, the Cerrones and Pecoraro, as is proved by their mandolins, never changed this particular characteristic of the Roman mandolin.
 It is my belief that De Santis, as a trained violin maker, applied this different fret placing to intonate the notes in the highest positions in a more accurate and practical way.
 It is a departure from the rule in the plucked instrument making field, but in fact very similar to what violinsts do when playing in the highest register of their instrument; they intonate slightly sharp, to retrieve a better, more brilliant sound.